 Oakfield - Elba is a somewhat small town located in the state of New York.
 With a population of 5,215 people and just one neighborhood, Oakfield - Elba is the 309th largest community in New York.
-Oakfield - Elba has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Oakfield - Elba was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns, Oakfield - Elba isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Oakfield - Elba are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oakfield - Elba is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Oakfield - Elba is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Oakfield - Elba who work in management occupations (11.12%), office and administrative support (11.09%), and maintenance occupations (7.31%).

 Being a small town, Oakfield - Elba does not have a public transit system used by locals to get to and from work.